-We booked to stay at Fawsley Hall Hotel in Northamptonshire.
+We booked to stay at Fawsley Hall Hotel and Spa in Northamptonshire.
 Fawsley Hall Hotel was well signposted from the motorway and set in 2,000 acres of parkland and gardens – It feels very much like the countryside to me!
-Fawsley Hall Hotel is a beautiful old Tudor building that has a huge amount of character and a great history too – Henry VIII and Elizabeth both enjoyed the Fawsley Hall hospitality amongst other famous historic figures.
+Fawsley Hall Deventry is a beautiful old Tudor building that has a huge amount of character and a great history too – Henry VIII and Elizabeth both enjoyed the Fawsley House hospitality amongst other famous historical figures.

 We were given a suite for the night and it was stunning – four poster bed, antique furniture, dining area, seating area, huge bathroom with separate shower and even a dressing room.
 Hubby and I have never stayed in such a opulent room before and we really enjoyed it – even having a lazy saturday afternoon of baths and TV whilst enjoying the complimentary dressing gowns, coffee and magazines.
 We couldn’t have asked for any more from the beautiful Fawsley Hall Hotel Suite.